Best June Festivals in Spain

 Water buckets, hose pipes and water guns get blazing at the stroke of midnight.

-During the day everyone is fare game when it comes to getting a good drenching.
+During the day everyone is fair game when it comes to getting a good drenching.
 The night is then celebrated with copious amounts of locally brewed beer and wine along with plate fulls of the finest local cured ham.

 Grec Performance Arts – End of June